-It’s that time of year again.
-When we start swapping cookies and roasting chestnuts over an open fire.
+It’s that time of year again in NYC, when we start swapping cookies and roasting chestnuts over an open fire.

 For the first few years, when I was laxer with cross-contamination concerns, I took to licking the cream out of the center of homemade non-gluten-free Oreos, for lack of any other option.
 Though I usually brought my own delicious chocolate chip cookies, when I wrote that they were GF most non-glutards didn’t want to waste their carb count on my sad contribution.